postikus/resume/resume.md

 ## Summary

 Experienced engineering leader with over 14 years in technology, including 5+ years in senior leadership roles.
 Proven track record of building and scaling engineering teams, leading cross-functional product development, and driving strategic initiatives in tech-driven companies.
-Strong background in system architecture, people management, and product-oriented delivery.
+Strong background in architecting solutions, people management, and product-oriented delivery.
 Adept at fostering cross-functional collaboration and driving successful project delivery.

 ---